 If you are looking after someone who has a disability or illness and is aged from 16 to below their state pension age, they may be entitled to Personal Independence Payment (PIP).

-This information covers England, Wales, Scotland and Northern Ireland.
+This information covers England, Wales and Northern Ireland.
+In Scotland, see our factsheet to consider applying for Adult Disability Payment instead.

 Contents